 Even though FluentU doesn’t explicitly teach you grammar, with FluentU’s online immersion environment, that’s not an issue.
 With FluentU’s extensive library of videos for all levels of language learning—beginner, intermediate and advanced levels—you learn grammar naturally without any tedious memorization or grammar drills.

 What are you waiting for?
 Sign up for FluentU’s free trial!

-Like all language learning resources, Duolingo is simply one useful tool in a sea of many to help you on the road to proficiency, and it’s undeniable that Duolingo is a language learning app that has changed the world.
+Like all language learning apps and resources, Duolingo is simply one useful tool in a sea of many to help you on the road to proficiency, and it’s undeniable that Duolingo is a language learning app that has changed the world.

 Variety is the spice of life, after all, and in combination with other language learning methods, Duolingo could be a fantastic component of a well-rounded language learning regimen.

 Sophie McDonald is a freelance content writer with a burning passion for writing and languages.
 You can find her Twitter page here where she is probably talking about writing and languages.

 This blog post is available as a convenient and portable PDF that you